DaveyPlugers/cmp-project-collaboration/README.md

 - scipy >= 0.16.0
 - tqdm >= 4.59.0
 ### Running
-For our code, we contain 2 mode to analyse different quantities, correlation mode and thermodynamic mode.
+For our code, we contain 2 mode to analyse different quantities, **correlation mode** and **thermodynamic mode**.

-For the correlation mode,
+For the **correlation mode**, it can be used to generate a final spin alignment plot, mean magnetization plot(can be used to estimate equilibrium time), and get 4 estimates of correlation time.
 In our repository, we provide you a bat profile `test.bat` with some arguments.
 You can directly run this profile on your machine to test, and it will take you around 2 minutes.
 ```
 python simulation.py --Density 0.3 --Temperature 3 --Pressure --Timestep 500 --Energy --Correlation
 ```
 In `run.bat` profile, you can manually change the argument we provided to get quantities and plot of system you want.
 The following is the explaination of argument.
-1. --Density
-<br/>Set the initial density of system.
-The default value is 1.
-2. --Temperature
+1. --Temperature
 <br/>Set the initial temperature of system.
 The default value is 1.
+2. --Lattice
+<br/>Set the width of the grid in spin sites.
+The default value is 50.
-3. --Timestep
+3. --Equilibrium_time
-<br/>Set the timestep of system.
-The default value is 10000.
-Runing 10000 timesteps will cost you 35 minutes.
-Make sure this is a multiple of 100 if you want to calculate the Correlation.
+<br/>Set the time duration until system considered in equilibrium.
+The default value is 1000.
-4. --Energy
+4. --Correlation_time
-<br/>Can generate system energy plot in folder `./plot`, named `energy.png`.
+<br/>Set the system correlation time.
+The default value is 1.
-5. --Correlation
+5. --Total_Duration
-<br/>Can generate system pair correlation function plot in folder `./plot`, named `pair_correlation.png`.
+<br/>Set the time duration the total simulation will run in correlation mode.
+The default value is 3000, but in system the value is `Lattice ** 2 * 3000` .
 6. --Pressure
 <br/>Can output the system pressure in folder `./data`, named `output.txt`.
 7. --Animation2d